 - Temperament and personality.
 These traits seem particularly influential over children in the five- to eight-year-old age group, who are prone to take more risks than children who are older or younger.

 - The lack of parental supervision when crossing the street.
-One study indicated that about 64 percent of child pedestrians aged 5-12 who were injured in an accident involving a car were unsupervised at the time of the accident.
+One study indicated that about 64 percent of child pedestrians aged 5-12 who were injured in an auto accident were unsupervised at the time of the accident.

 Is the Child Ever Liable for the Accident?